 The overall aim of the #MakeaDifferenceScotland programme is to educate young people on the range of disabilities, including hidden disabilities, bullying and hate crime.
 We believe that early intervention and prevention will tackle attitudes and behaviours that lead to incidents within the school and community.

 The programme has been designed to be progressive with lessons tailored to each year group e.g. P3 last year will progress to P4 programme this year.
 We focus on disabilities, exclusion, bullying, mental health and hate crime and the programme is an exciting, engaging and innovative way of reaching children from nursey school through to Primary 7.

 Our programme offers children the opportunity to learn about and discuss these topics in a safe place.
-The programme is delivered within the classroom or on the Cinebus (this is a bus donated by Stagecoach and adapted into a mobile cinema and education unit)
+The programme is delivered within the classroom or assembly hall within the school.

 I Am Me worked with young people, disabled people and partner organisations, such as Epilepsy Scotland, Dyslexia Scotland and Education Scotland to develop a suite of learning resources which is available for teachers to continue the discussion in the classroom.
 Each lesson is supported by a short film, which is appropriate for the age/primary school year and highlights how this links to and complement the experiences and outcomes set out in the Curriculum for Excellence (CfE).